-- Quality Improvement - Disease Surveillance burden of disease and disease patterns - Monitor Health Equity identify disparities, groups that would benefit from tailored intervention - Program Evaluation
+- Quality Improvement - Disease Surveillance burden of disease and disease patterns - Identify disparities, priority groups that would benefit from tailored intervention - Program Evaluation

 Ultimately, the data can help us in prevention, early detection, and reduction of long-term outcomes.

 Why is data visualization and communication important?